What Is Training Load? Faster and Slower Recorded-Load Averages

 - CTL barely moves — three sessions in one week is a drop in a 42-day bucket

-Week 2: Building
+Week 2: Higher recorded load

 Alex adds a fourth run and increases intensity.
 Weekly stress: 220 (up from 150).